pierre-fromager/GameJs/README.md

 * Sample Game is SMario alike.
 * No HTML5 Canvas , Dom used only.
-* Css3 transformation effect, sprite as block background.
+* Css3 transformations transitions as scale, keyframes...; sprite defined by simple block background.
 * No extra dependancies js framework required.
 * Js resources loaded from Html page.